 The Company adjusts accounts receivable down to net realizable value with its allowance methodology.
 In determining the allowance for doubtful accounts for estimated losses, aged receivables are analyzed periodically by management.
-Each identified receivable is reviewed based upon historical collection experience, financial condition of the client and the status of any open or unresolved issues with the client preventing the payment thereof.
+Each identified receivable is reviewed based upon historical collection experience, financial condition of the customer and the status of any open or unresolved issues with the customer preventing the payment thereof.
 Corrective action, if necessary, is taken by the Company to resolve open issues related to unpaid receivables.
-The allowance for doubtful accounts was \$0 at December 31, 2021 and 2020.
+The allowance for doubtful accounts was \$0 at December 31, 2022 and 2021.
 The Company believes that its reserve is adequate, however results may differ in future periods.
-For the year ended December 31, 2021 and 2020, bad debt expense totaled \$0.
+For the years ended December 31, 2022 and 2021, bad debt expense totaled \$0.